latacora/latacora-service-control-policies/README.md

  * EC2
     * Require Instance Metadata Service V2
     * EBS Volumes are encrypted
-    * EBS Snapshots are encrypted
  * S3
-    * Require object Encryption
+    * Require object encryption
-    * Default S3 Encryption Enabled
     * Bucket policy requires HTTPS
-    * Buckets are not public
+    * Deny changes to S3 Public Access
  * RDS
-    * RDS Snapshots are encrypted
+    * RDS database encryption is enabled

 ### IG 3 - Specialized SCPs
 These policies will be specific to the needs to the environment...